-One approach many users never even consider is to deploy an Android-based app like Advanced Download Manager as their downloading tool for pulling down embedded videos.
+One approach many users often don’t consider is deploying an Android-based app like Advanced Download Manager to download embedded videos.

 These apps are ideal for the user who does most of their video watching straight from the phone screen – downloading a solution for your PC is just extra steps.